WMD-group/SMACT/README.md

 Requirements
 ------------

-The main language is Python 3 and basic requirements are Numpy and Scipy.
+The main language is Python 3 and has been tested using Python 3.6+.
+Basic requirements are Numpy and Scipy.
 The [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase) (ASE),  [spglib](http://atztogo.github.io/spglib), and [pymatgen](www.pymatgen.org) are also required for many components.

 Installation